jtriley/StarCluster/docs/sphinx/support.rst

 ********************
 For all other issues, questions, feature requests, etc. you can either:

-.. note:: It's highly preferred that bug reports go to the `StarCluster github
+.. note:: It's highly preferred that bug reports are submitted to the `github
-          issue tracker`_.
+          issue tracker`_ if possible.

 #.
 Submit a new issue to the StarCluster `github issue tracker`_ (recommended)
 #.
 Send a report via email to the `user mailing list`_ (**please join